 The Charity Randall Foundation Eagle Hall

 The Charity Randall Foundation Eagle Hall is home to two eagle species.
-This habitats is currently covered as we renovate their habitats.
 At the end of the hall, is Treetops Presented by Peoples.
 This area can be bright because of the large glass windows.
 There are several benches to sit and rest.

 Download and print our Sensory Guide here.